tundish/noseygrindstone/episodes/console_prototyping_01/body.rst

 So, I've written into the game the concept of `drama`.
 A drama is the thing that's going on in any character's life at any particular moment.
 The NPCs sense that drama and they respond to it.
-So when you decide you want to buy the tables, that's when Jimmy pipes up with his price.
+So when you decide you want to buy the tables, that's when Jimmy comes up with his opening price.

 .. topic:: Trading: Selling to NPCs